 But the question I hear a lot is “what happens in a newborn session?” so this post is all about me, what I have been taught and what I can offer.

-So Ive been a newborn portrait specialist for over 3 years now and a photographer for almost 15.
+So Ive been a newborn portrait specialist for over 7 years now and a photographer for almost 15.
 But I actually trained as an accountant and straight from school worked in a lot of offices and large industries all over the UK.
-Photography was always a hobby, actually its always been more than a hobby but I never dreamed that I would get to have my studio and got to meet some beautiful newborn babies (now over 200) in the past three years.
+Photography was always a hobby, actually its always been more than a hobby but I never dreamed that I would get to have my studio on a High Street and got to meet some beautiful newborn babies (now over 200) in the past seven years.

 Out of a chance reading on Facebook, I attended a one day newborn portraiture course just to see what it was all about.
 I absolutely loved it and decided that this was what I wanted to do , I wanted to photograph newborns and one day, perhaps have my own studio.
 So a friend of mine had a room to spare that I could use from time to time in his yoga studio and some room under his stairs to keep my props and accessories but these props and accessories just grew and grew until I needed a bigger space .

 I started newborn portraiture training as its actually an industry where you don’t have to be trained but I felt it was so important as I have in my hands the most precious gift.
-I am now safety certified with the Master Photographers Association in newborn portraiture and still have regular chats with my mentor to make sure that I am giving my clients the best experience and providing beautiful images.
+Over the past 6 years I have had training with some of the top newborn photographers in the country and was very proudly awarded the Welsh Newborn Photographer of the year 2022

 So what does happen?